 Bottlenecks are anything that limit students’ ability to make progress toward graduation.
 Demand often exceeds supply because public universities are constrained by funding; academic program requirements; student readiness and their academic program choices; limited facilities and course requirements; faculty, staff and student schedules; and resources.
 There are many reasons why CSU students face these bottleneck issues:

 - Student Readiness and Curricular Bottlenecks can result in D, W, and F grades, causing more students to retake the course.
 Enrollment demands increase through new students and students repeating the course.
+The CSU has identified 22 high-enrollment, low student success courses.

 - Place-bound Bottlenecks result when students must wait for their campus to schedule particular courses.
 This can be especially significant at smaller campuses where diversity of course offerings competes for limited resources.